songlinxu/Tips/bcc_email_auto.md

+## Method 1

+Open an excel file.
+Put all emails into a column.
+You can directly select and copy a whole column of emails to simply paste them into the bcc field in outlook.

+## Method 2

 - Open the Script Editor.
 You can find it using Spotlight Search (Cmd + Space) and typing Script Editor.
 - Create a New Script and input codes below.
 - Run the Script